Balancing School & Skiing

 - A faculty committed to your success on the snow and in the classroom;

-- A College Counseling staff with expertise in helping student-athletes find the college that is the best fit academically and athletically.
+- Two full-time college counselors with expertise in helping student-athletes find the college that is the best fit academically and athletically.

 Traveling to compete in the middle of the ski season can be very stressful.
 Balancing school, racing, and trying to get enough sleep is one of the hardest part of the ski season.
 The teachers at Community School are very understanding and helpful; I always feel like I am supported by the dorm staff, my teachers, and my coaches, and that they all have my best interests in mind.Bergen '18, SVSA Alpine Athlete